 We would like you to experience the excitement at the University of Arkansas for yourself.
-I invite you to spend a few hours, a weekend, or the next few years exploring our beautiful campus, meeting the people and sharing in the experiences that make the YOU of A special.
+I invite you to spend a few hours, a weekend, or the next few years exploring our beautiful campus, meeting the people and sharing in the experiences that make the U of A special.

 We’re glad you’re here.

 A few things to see on your visit:

 - The Arkansas Union — A primary gathering place for more than 40 years, the Arkansas Union serves as a place for students to attend educational and cultural events, access campus resources, eat, study and just meet friends between classes.
 The facility offers a food court, fitness center, technology center, bank, post office, Razorback shop, art gallery, theatre and much more.

 - Chi Omega Greek Theatre — Inspired by an amphitheater in Greece, the original Chi Omega Greek Theatre is a popular place for concerts, pep rallies or just catching some rays between classes.
 Chi Omega, founded at the U of A in 1895 and now the largest women's fraternity in the nation, donated the Greek Theatre in 1930.